House, Senate Take Different Paths to Tax Reform

 Senate Finance Committee Chairman Max Baucus (D-MT) has already met individually with committee members, and Democratic and Republican staff are working together to develop options for overhauling the tax code that are acceptable to both sides of the aisle.

-On the other side of the Capitol, the House Ways and Means Committee has announced a new email address ([email protected]se.gov) for stakeholders, advocacy groups, and the public to use to share information, facts, and relevant data with the 11 working groups assigned to study tax reform.
+On the other side of the Capitol, the House Ways and Means Committee has announced a new email address (email@example.com) for stakeholders, advocacy groups, and the public to use to share information, facts, and relevant data with the 11 working groups assigned to study tax reform.
 Public comments will be accepted through April 15.

 The working groups, announced earlier this month by Ways and Means Chairman Dave Camp (R-MI) and Ranking Member Sander Levin (D-MI), are responsible for reviewing current law in their designated area and then compiling feedback from various stakeholders.
 These groups will turn over their findings to the Joint Committee on Taxation, which will then prepare a report for the full Ways and Means Committee on May 6.